Peter: "They're responsible for this..." Adam: "Parents sin, children suffer."

 This is sort of what happens in Otome wa Boku ni Koishiteru: Mizuho lives in the room that his late grandfather arranged for him, when in fact, the very same room belonged to his Missing Mom during her school days and it is also the very room where his mom's devoted kohai died of exhaustion while waiting for her to return.
 Things ain't that grim, however, as it turns out that said kohai survived as a (rather cheerful) ghost and it is Mizuho's task to make amends to her for his mom's untimely leave 22 years ago.

-Ace in One Piece seems to suffer from this.
-He is the son of Pirate King Gold Roger and was hunted by the World Government even before he was born in an attempt to rid the world of the bloodline.
+Ace is the son of Pirate King Gold Roger and was hunted by the World Government even before he was born in an attempt to rid the world of the bloodline.
 One of his captain's men, Squardo, even turns on Whitebeard after this reveal as his crew was previously wiped out by the man.
-Whitebeard calms him down and states that it's hardly Ace's fault that his father had committed these deeds.
+Whitebeard calms Squardo down and states that it's hardly Ace's fault that his father had committed these deeds.

 In Mobile Suit Gundam, Char plots the deaths of the Zabi family - including youngest son Garma, his best friend from military academy - because he's convinced their father, Sovereign Degwin, murdered his father.
 It starts out as Revenge by Proxy, with Char killing the Zabis to make Degwin suffer, but he continues on after Degwin's death (at the hands of eldest son, Gihren), pushing him into this territory.